LTLA/nclist-cpp/README.md

 ## Overlap types

-The `overlaps_any()` function will look for any overlaps between the query and subject ranges.
+The `overlaps_any()` function will look for any overlaps between the query and subject intervals.
 However, other functions can also be used to report different types of overlaps.
-Perhaps we want to consider overlaps where the query range lies "within" (i.e., is a subrange of) a subject range:
+Perhaps we want to consider overlaps where the query interval lies "within" (i.e., is a subinterval of) a subject interval:

 ```cpp
 nclist::OverlapsWithinWorkspace<int> wworkspace;